Vyral/jeff-riber/_posts/2020-09-16-how-has-covid-impacted-landlord-rights.md

 23:14 — Wrapping up our discussion&nbsp;

-Hopefully, Seth’s legal insight has helped you get a better understanding of how all of the recent government orders issued affect you as a property owner or manager.
+Hopefully, Seth’s legal insight has helped you get a better understanding of how all of the recent government orders affect you as a property owner or manager.
 If you have further questions on this or any other real estate-related topic, reach out to us via phone or email.&nbsp;